finos/rune-dsl/documentation/rosetta-modelling-component.md

 Condition statements in a function can represent either:

 - a **pre-condition**, using the `condition` keyword, applicable to inputs only and evaluated prior to executing the function, or
-- a **post-condition**, using the `post-condition` keyword, applicable to inputs and output and evaluated after executing the function (once the output is known)
+- a **post-condition**, using the `post-condition` keyword, applicable to inputs and output and evaluated after executing the function (once the output is known).

-Each type of condition keyword is followed by a [boolean expression](#expression-component) which is evaluated to check the correctness of the function inputs and result.
+Each type of condition keyword is followed by a [condition statement](#condition-statement) which is evaluated to check the correctness of the function's inputs and output.

 Conditions are an essential feature of the definition of a function.
 By constraining the inputs and output, they define the constraints that implementors of this function must satisfy, so that it can be safely used for its intended purpose as part of a process.